 Kind of the best multitasking everrrrr, if you ask me.

-1 9x13” pan of brownies, baked and cooled (from a box or try this recipe)
+- 1 9x13” pan of brownies, baked and cooled ( or from a box make your own brownie mix)

 - 8 ounces semi-sweet chocolate (I used a baking bar)

 - Candy Melts for dipping (you will need somewhere between 14-28 ounces)

 - Sprinkles, if desired

 - Break or cut chocolate into pieces.
 Place heavy cream in a small saucepan and heat just until it bubbles.
 Pour over chocolate.
 Stir until all chocolate is melted and mixture is smooth.
 (If it is cold in your house and your chocolate doesn’t want to melt all the way you can put it in the microwave in 10 second increments to aid in melting.)
 Stir in vanilla.
 Chill mixture for at least 2 hours, or overnight.

 - Use a cookie scoop (1 or 2 tablespoon) to scoop balls of truffle.
 Roll into uniform balls and place on a wax paper lined cookie sheet.